AcalephStorage/consul-alerts/README.md

 ### Notifiers

 There are four builtin notifiers.
 Only the *Log* notifier is enabled by default.
 It is also possible to add custom notifiers similar to custom event handlers.
+Custom notifiers can be added in `consul-alerts/config/notifiers/custom`.

 #### Logger